PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Actually, it is harder than you would think.
 You can always do `nix search nixpkgs vimPlugins.telescope`, but this will search `nixpkgs` stable channel.
-If you run `sudo nix-channel --list`, you can see which url is associated with the `nixpkgs` alias.
+If you run `sudo nix-channel --list`, you can see which URL is associated with the `nixpkgs` alias.

 The only way I have found was to add the unstable channel `sudo nix-channel --add https://nixos.org/channels/nixpkgs-unstable unstable`, update the channels with `sudo nix-channel --update`, and then search with `nix-env -qaP 'vimplugin.telescope.*' | grep unstable`.
-The catch here is that in this case you don't query the package's attribute path, but the its symbolic name, which might have different format and just makes it even more confusing.
+The catch here is that in this case you don't query the package's attribute path, but its symbolic name, which might have different format and just makes it even more confusing.

-The good news that community is aware of this shortcomming, so in my opinion this will be addressed in one of the upcoming releases.") }}
+The good news that community is aware of this shortcoming, so in my opinion this will be addressed in one of the upcoming releases.") }}

 At this step Neovim should be still runnable, but before you can verify that Telescope works, you still need to write a config for it.

 {{ end() }}

-## Add lua script config
+## Add Lua script config

-Add lua script to `config/lua` and extend `config/default.nix` to load it the simmilar way as loading vim script.
+Add Lua script to `config/lua` and extend `config/default.nix` to load it the similar way as loading vim script.

 ```lua
 -- config/lua/nvim-telescope.lua